 Speaking of the genre, I Am Setsuna feels like a fusion of Chrono Trigger and Final Fantasy 10.
 The combat system is smooth and strategic, and the storyline about sacrifice and a mysterious, world-threatening entity will keep you hooked until the very end.

 The Legend of Dragoon

 The Legend of Dragoon is a classic RPG that fans of the Final Fantasy series will definitely want to check out.
 Developed by Japan Studio and released on the PlayStation in 1999, this game combines beautiful visuals and cinematics with a compelling storyline and satisfying gameplay.

 In The Legend of Dragoon, you’ll follow the journey of a squad of warriors led by the protagonist, Dart, as they seek to prevent the end of the world in the high fantasy realm of Endiness.

 The game has a similar look and feel to Final Fantasy 7 and 8, but it stands on its own as a unique and captivating experience.

 Whether you’re a fan of the Final Fantasy series or just looking for a new and engaging RPG to try, The Legend of Dragoon is definitely worth your time.
 Don’t miss out on this classic game!

 Valkyrie Profile 2: Silmeria

-The tale, which is set hundreds of years before the events of the first game, centers on Silmeria and Alicia, two individuals who share a body.
-The two protagonists cooperate to avert a disaster that may spark a war between the gods and the humans.
+The events are centered on Silmeria and Alicia, two individuals who share a body and must cooperate to avert a disaster that could spark a war between the gods and the humans.

 The Last Remnant